Where to Get the Cheapest Currency Exchange in the Cook Islands

 Currency Exchange at Banks in Rarotonga and the Cook Islands

-An easy go-to to exchange money in the Cook Islands is the local banks.
-There are multiple banks offering currency exchange on Rarotonga, while Aitutaki has just one bank offering currency exchange.
+An easy go-to to exchange money in the Cook Islands is the local bank of the Cook Island, BCI.
+There is just one bank offering currency exchange on Rarotonga.
+Note that banks like BSP and ANZ no longer provide currency exchange.

 BCI Bank (Bank of the Cook Islands) Currency Exchange